wavefrontHQ/docs/pages/doc/dashboards_variables.md

 1. Put the dashboard into edit mode and add or edit a variable.
 2. Specify the Variable Type **Dynamic**.
 3. In the Field pulldown menu, select the field and Query field displays.
+4. Type the query, using the field type, for example a metric with a wildcard in it, and select one of the options in the list that appears.

 ![dynamic with field options.png](images/db_var_dynamic_with_field_options.png)